bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 distinguish different sets of phase-encoding directions.

 **Combining multi- and single-band acquisitions**.
-The single-band reference image MAY be stored with suffix `sbref` (e.g., `dwi/sub-control01_sbref.nii[.gz]`,) as long as the image has no corresponding [gradient information (`.bval` and `.bvec` sidecar files)](#required-gradient-orientation-information) to be stored.
+The single-band reference image MAY be stored with suffix `sbref` (for example, `dwi/sub-control01_sbref.nii[.gz]`,) as long as the image has no corresponding [gradient information (`.bval` and `.bvec` sidecar files)](#required-gradient-orientation-information) to be stored.